bacalhau-project/bacalhau/docs/all-flags.md

 Usage:
   bacalhau describe [id] [flags]

+Flags:
+  -h, --help             help for describe
+      --include-events   Include events in the description (could be noisy) --spec             Output Jobspec to stdout
 ```

 #### Example

 ```
+Examples:
   # Describe a job with the full ID
   bacalhau describe e3f8c209-d683-4a41-b840-f09b88d087b9

   # Describe a job with the a shortened ID
   bacalhau describe 47805f5c

+  # Describe a job and include all server and local events
+  bacalhau describe --include-events b6ad164a
 ```

 ## Docker run

 ```